 Understand What Causes Sleep Problems

 Even the healthiest adults can experience changes in their sleep patterns as they age.
-In fact, some studies have suggested that, starting in mid-life, an individual’s total sleep time tends to decrease by nearly 30 minutes per decade.
+In fact, starting in mid-life, an individual’s total sleep time tends to decrease by nearly 30 minutes per decade (source).
 Aging adults are also more prone to sleep-related disorders like sleep apnea.
 Finally, aging adults – especially those with dementia – are more likely to find themselves falling asleep earlier due to changes in circadian rhythms.
 All of these issues can plague any aging adult, but the symptoms are often worse for individuals with chronic illnesses like dementia.
 As dementia impacts the brain, it tends to affect the individual’s ability to achieve deep sleep, making seniors with dementia more likely to suffer from sleep-related ailments that impact many older adults.

 Diagnose Your Loved One’s Sleep Problems

 There are many factors that can negatively impact sleep in older adults.
 For that reason, it’s important to assess all possible underlying issues if your loved one has dementia-related sleep problems.
 To begin determining how to help someone with dementia sleep, have your loved one keep a journal to track the quality of their sleep.
 In the journal, make sure they answer a few questions to track their sleep quality:

 - What time do they usually go to sleep at night and wake up in the morning?

 - How frequently do they have trouble falling asleep at night?

 - Do they often snore or stop breathing while asleep?

 - Do they walk, eat, or complete other activities during sleep?

 - Are they usually tired during the day?